 (Duplicate of Jataka #90) The Bodhisatta was once a wealthy merchant.
 A merchant from the border region sent a caravan to the Bodhisatta for trade and he gave the workers food and lodging.
 When the Bodhisatta sent a caravan to the border merchant, his men were not looked after.
 When the border merchant sent a second caravan, the Bodhisatta’s men looted their goods because of the ingratitude they had been shown.

 (Told in Jataka #546) The Bodhisatta was once a king’s advisor.
 After the Bodhisatta was framed for theft by four of the king’s advisors and fled to safety, a goddess living in the royal parasol told the king she would kill him if he did not solve four riddles.
 The king was unable to do it, so he invited the wise Bodhisatta back to solve them and save him.

 The Bodhisatta was once a merchant.
 During an oxcart caravan trip he warned his men to check with him before eating any unfamiliar food they found along the road.
 Some of his men ignored the warming and died after eating honey that a demon had poisoned.

 The Bodhisatta was once a son of a village householder.
 A poor doctor saw a snake in a tree and wanted it to bite the Bodhisatta so he could make money curing him.
-He told the Bodhisatta it was a hedgehog, but once he picked it up and realized it was a snake the Bodhisatta threw it down where it bit the doctor, who died.
+He told the Bodhisatta it was a hedgehog, but once he picked it up and realized it was a snake the Bodhisatta threw it down where it bit and killed the doctor.